cellule-org/calendar/README.md

 - **Full-Stack Template**: Provides a model for both frontend and backend development, including database integration.

+## Stack

+- **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui
+- **Backend**: Express, TypeScript, WebSocket
+- **Database**: Prisma, PostgreSQL (or any other supported database)
+- **Deployment**: Docker (Dockerfile and Docker Compose)

+## Additional Resources

+This project uses the following resources created by individuals:

+* [Full Calendar for Shadcn UI](https://github.com/dninomiya/full-calendar-for-shadcn-ui) - Used as a base for the calendar, with modifications.
+  - I have implemented a complete translation system, a full event creation, editing, and deletion system, all in direct communication with the backend via WebSocket.

 ## Getting Started

 1. **Clone the Repository**: Start by cloning the template repository to your local machine.